saisunku/Short-ML-projects/README.md

-There are some short ML projects that I coded up from scratch as part of the [CS4771](http://www.cs.columbia.edu/~verma/classes/ml/index.html) course at Columbia.
+These are some short ML projects that I coded up from scratch as part of the [CS4771](http://www.cs.columbia.edu/~verma/classes/ml/index.html) course at Columbia.

 # Email classification

 I trained two classifiers to classify spam emails.
-The first classifier is a naive Bayes classifier, which was [one of the first spam filters ever implemented](http://www.paulgraham.com/better.html).
+The first classifier is a naive Bayes classifier, which was [one of the first spam filters ever implemented](http://www.paulgraham.com/spam.html).
 The second classifier is a decision tree classifier.

 The naive Bayes classifier achieved >93% accuracy and the decision tree achieved >90% accuracy.